 Editorial: Improving the Nutritional Content and Quality of Crops: Promises, Achievements, and Future Challenges

-- 1Universidade Federal de Santa Maria, Brazil
+- 1Biology Department, Federal University of Santa Maria, Santa Maria, Brazil

-- 4The University of Melbourne, Australia
+- 4School of BioSciences, The University of Melbourne, Melbourne, VIC, Australia

 Plants are the ultimate source of nutrients for humans and livestock.
 To date, we use only a handful of species for our subsistence and focus mostly on carbohydrate-rich grains such as wheat, corn and rice.
 However, these starch-rich cereals are typically nutrient-poor, leaving populations that base their diets on starchy grains with low intakes of many essential nutrients.
 At the same time, seeds, leaves and roots can accumulate toxic elements depending on species, genotype and growth conditions, representing potential hazards to human health.
 Improving the nutritional quality of plants, which includes both nutrient enrichment of edible tissues and minimizing the likelihood of contamination, has been a focus of research for years.
 In this Research Topic a diverse collection of reviews, opinions and original research articles highlight the achievements and future directions in this field.